AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

 If You Have Time (2/2)
 ------------------------

-.. container:: animate 1-

 - Using :ada:`Constant_Value`, write a postcondition for :ada:`Init_Table` where

    + The first and last elements have the correct values of "1" and "2"
    + All other elements are set to "0"
+   + Verify the unit still proves correctly

 .. container:: animate 2-